marcotuiio/FeijaoFlutter/README.md

     * What if gamesdata is empty?
 What to do then?
 DONE
     * Add the if to enable or disable buttons on bottomnavbar DONE
     * Integrate type of question and update on json after answer the question DONE
+    * Test if quiz controller works properly (if answer is wrong or right) DONE
+    * Check, when trying to answer, if the game time is over DONE (?)

     * Load to sampledata (question_model) only the questions with field 'usado' = 0 NOT WORKING RIGHT
-    * Test if quiz controller works properly (if answer is wrong or right)
-    * Check, when selectin game, if tge game time is over
+    * Update images and create apk
     * Remove the progress bar from quiz